acgr96/FEFLOW-3D-Conductvity/README.md

 - Applying custom mathematical function to pandas dataframe
 - Inner merge of data frames, and general operations on high-memory datasets, using Dask in tandem with pandas
 - Indexing and merging large data sets with "near equal" data by normalizing key data to integers and building a summation index.

+Repository contains separate (work in progress) script for 3D visualization of data being manipulated.
+This will eventually be integrated into the main notebook.